Xilinx/Vitis_Libraries/docs/index.rst

    $ bin_xilinx_u250_xdma_201830_2/test.exe -mode fpga -xclbin xclbin_xilinx_u250_xdma_201830_2_sw_emu/kernel_mcae.xclbin

-The outputs of this flow are packaged kernel binaries (xclbin files) that can be downloaded to the FPGA platform and host executables to configure and co-ordinate data transfers.
-The output files of interest can be located at the locations examples as below where the file names are correlated with the source code.
+The outputs of this flow are packaged kernel binaries (xclbin files) that can be downloaded to the FPGA platform, and host executables to configure and co-ordinate data transfers.
+The output files of interest can be located at the example locations as shown below where the file names are correlated with the source code.

 ::